lordrhodos/github-releases-to-change-log-converter/README.md

 ## License
-This software is licensed under the BSD 3-Clause License - see the `LICENSE` file for details.
+This software is licensed under the MIT License - see the `LICENSE` file for details.